ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 ```

 <info-box>
-    If you cannot use the latest webpack (when writing this guide, it is 5), the provided configuration will also work with webpack 4.
+    If you cannot use the latest webpack (at the moment of writing this guide, it is 5), the provided configuration will also work with webpack 4.
 </info-box>

 #### Webpack Encore